liferay/liferay-docs/discover/deployment/articles/02-securing-liferay/12-ntlm-authentication.markdown

 type must be set to screen name.

 NTLM configuration can be applied either at the system scope or at the scope of a portal instance.
-To configure the CAS SSO module at the system scope, navigate to the Control Panel, click on *System* &rarr; *System Settings, click on the *Platform* category, and find the CAS module.
+To configure the NTLM SSO module at the system scope, navigate to the Control Panel, click on *System* &rarr; *System Settings, click on the *Platform* category, and find the NTLM module.
 The values configured there provide the default values for all portal instances.
 Enter values in the same format as you would when initializing a Java primitive type with a literal value.